mhulse/bootgeoisie/README.md

 Create a new repository on your desired host (like [GitHub](https://github.com/new)).
 Note that the repository name you pick (e.g., “my-new-project”) will be used in the following steps.

-On a unix system, run Bootgeoisie’s installation script:
+On a unix system, `cd` to your development folder and run Bootgeoisie’s installation script:

 ```bash
 $ bash <(curl -sL https://git.io/vVvpD)